Release Date: January 2019

 - The windshield section angles forward, just like "Robots in Disguise" Ultra Magnus.

 - The panels on the sides cover up most of the trailer section instead of having wide openings like G1 Ultra Magnus.

 - The blasters attached to the sides resemble similar details on "Robots in Disguise" Ultra Magnus (but those were used to attach his weapon and were not weapons themselves).

 While I would have loved to see a more G1-esque Ultra Magnus, the vehicle looks great and serves as a very cool homage to "Robots in Disguise" Ultra Magnus.

 Let's get the bad news out of the way: this mode cannot carry four vehicles like G1 and "Robots in Disguise" Ultra Magnus.
-The lower section is closed off and the rear ramp does not swing down.
-There are also armor pieces in the lower level that take up space as well.
+The lower section is closed off and since bits of the armor are stored there it would be difficult to fit any figures other than perhaps Micromasters in there.
 However, you can put figures on top.
 Some Deluxe Class figures will fit just fine.
 Legends Class figures and Micromasters will definitely fit.

 The top part of the trailer has two 5mm attachment points for weaponry.
 Each side of the trailer has two ports.
 However, the blasters on the sides also have 5mm ports so you can really pile on the weapons.
 If you include the sculpted gatling guns in the front there are nine weapons on this mode, making him one awesome war machine.

 - Separate the cab from all the parts forming the trailer.

 - Fold in the side panels against the leg armor.